We’ve put together a list of fantastic vacation ideas at US National Parks in July.

 Hawaii Big Island Lodging & Tours

-Looking for the best national park to visit in July?
+Looking to visit one of the best California National Parks in the summer?
 Look no further than Yosemite National Park in California.
 July is the perfect time to visit Yosemite as there is likely still water flowing through the waterfalls and the lakes are not yet dry.
 If you wait to visit later in the year, many of the lakes will be less impressive and the waterfalls will be dry.

 Now because this is one of the best times to visit the park, that means that it will be more popular than other times throughout the year.
 Knowing this in advance, you can plan sunrise and sunset hikes and avoid the midday crowds.